bg1000/InternetRadio/readme.md

 Setting up radio_manager.py
 ===========================

-1. to check the speaker status: `$ bt-device -i 0D:F9:82:90:0A:4D`.
+1. To check the speaker status: `$ bt-device -i 0D:F9:82:90:0A:4D`.
 Look for *Connected: 0* or *Connected: 1* near the bottom of the output.
 2. radio_manager.py polls this connection status and starts and stops pianobar (in a detached screen) accordingly.
-3. to setup radio_manager `nano /home/pi/internet_radio/radio_config.yaml`.
+3. To setup radio_manager `nano /home/pi/internet_radio/radio_config.yaml`.
 Change the speaker address and polling time to meet your needs.
 4. radio_manager.py uses the following python libraries that you will need to install using pip if they are not already installed:
     - `pip3 install psutil`
     - `pip3 install PyYAML`
-5. to run interactively `$ python3 /home/pi/internet_radio/radio_manager.py`
+5. To run interactively `$ python3 /home/pi/internet_radio/radio_manager.py`
-6. to set this up as a service the file */home/pi/internet_radio/radio_manager@pi.srevice* will be used.
+6. To set this up as a service the file */home/pi/internet_radio/radio_manager@pi.srevice* will be used.
 It should already be setup correctly but you can modify it if you understand how it works and would like to make changes.
-7. to setup: `$ sudo bash /home/pi/internet_radio/autostart_systemd.sh`. radio_manager will now start as a service on next reboot.
+7. To setup: `$ sudo bash /home/pi/internet_radio/autostart_systemd.sh`. radio_manager will now start as a service on next reboot.
 It will log to */var/log/syslog*
-8. to start the service without rebooting: `$sudo systemctl start radio_manager@pi`
+8. To start the service without rebooting: `$sudo systemctl start radio_manager@pi`

 Final Test
 ==========